-Do not admit an unknown person into the building.
-If someone says they need help, offer to call the proper person (security, police, paramedics, etc.).
 All students and staff are required to wear their WesternU ID and have it visible while on campus.
 Admittance into a building may be denied if you do not have your WesternU ID.
+Students should not allow an unknown person into any WesternU buildings or non-public spaces.
+These individuals should be directed to Campus Security for assistance.

-In case of emergency, if someone from the University needs to be informed or contacted, please call:
+In case of emergency, please call:

 Pomona Police 911

 Pomona Police (Non-Emergency) (909) 622-1241

 Campus Security (909) 706-3000

-EHS/Lost and Found (909) 469-8231/8699/5528
+Lost and Found (909) 469-8699

-Additional information regarding safety on campus, as well as our most recent crime statistics, can be found at https://www.westernu.edu/safety/safety-handbook/.
+Additional information regarding safety on campus, as well as our most recent crime statistics, can be found on our website, Link: Campus Safety Website.